faderblade/data100-projects/README.md

-Hi!
-This is my homework for a subject in Data Science class.
+A compilation of files of my projects in the Principles of Data Science (DATA100) class